-If the parking brake is fully released, but the Brake System light remains on, have the brakes checked immediately.
+If the parking brake is fully released, but the Brake System light remains on, check brake fluid level, then have the brakes checked immediately.
 They may not be working properly.

 The parking brake is not designed to stop a moving vehicle, but you can use the parking brake to stop your vehicle in an emergency if the service brakes fail.
 However, since the parking brake does not stop your vehicle as quickly as the normal brakes, the stopping distance will increase greatly.